fvukojevic/Command-Pattern-Visualization/README.md

 ### Live App Demo

-You can try live app demo here: http://command-patern-visualization.surge.sh/ Please don't judge my design, app was not ment for that and I am not much of a designer myself.
+You can try live app demo here: http://command-patern-visualization.surge.sh/ Please don't judge my design, app was not meant for that and I am not much of a designer myself.
 Just want to demonstrate the functionality.